comp-int-hum/cdh-domain/README.md

 $ python manage.py runserver localhost:8080
 ```

 At this point you should be able to browse to http://localhost:8080 and interact with the site.
 Note that it will only be accessible on the local computer and this is by design: it is running without encryption, and using infrastructure that won't scale well and doesn't implement some important functionality.
-The `populate` script should have created three users (`user1`, `user2`, etc), each with password `user`.
-You should also be able to add new users from the login page: note that, rather than sending a link via email, in development mode the framework will print out information on the command-line where the `runserver` command is running.
-You'll probably want to log in as one of these users while developing, so you can see and test your changes/new app/etc.
+The `populate` script created three users (`user1`, `user2`, `user3`), with different roles (admin, faculty, student), each with password `user`.
+Though not too useful in the development scenario, you should also be able to add new users and change passwords from the login page: note that, rather than sending a link via email, in development mode the framework will print out information on the command-line where the `runserver` command is running.
+You can log in/out as the users while developing, so you can see and test your changes/new app/etc.

 ### Editing code, templates, and settings

-The best reference for how everything is organize is probably the [Django documentation](https://docs.djangoproject.com/en/4.0/): the framework is a fairly complex example, but generally tries to follow best practices in those documents.
+The best reference for how everything is organize is probably the [Django documentation](https://docs.djangoproject.com/en/4.1/): the CDH framework is a fairly complex example, but generally tries to follow best practices in those documents.
 When you edit code or templates, in most cases the changes will be immediately reflected in the site.
 The exceptions to this are when changes are made to the database schema (i.e. when models are added, removed, or modified in the various `models.py` files).
 When such changes *have* been made, the local server should be stopped with `<ctrl>-c`, and commands like the following will compute the database changes, apply them, and restart the server:

 ```
 python manage.py makemigrations